VA Funding Fee Mortgage Guidelines For VA Home Loans

 - The fee is similar to mortgage insurance

-- The VA has one of the lowest foreclosure rates than any other loan program
+- The VA has one of the lowest foreclosure rates of any other loan program

-- Borrowers pay a one-time funding fee versus annual mortgage insurance premium on VA loans
+- Borrowers pay a one-time funding fee versus an annual mortgage insurance premium on VA loans

 The funding fee is financed and added to the loan balance.